PeamoNetwork/website/docs/en_US/install/wiiu.md

 ### Wii U

-Create the Pretendo Network ID as you would a Nintendo Network ID.
+Create the Peamo Network ID as you would a Nintendo Network ID.

 # Using Inkay